1wheel/roadtolarissa/source/_posts/2015-03-10-data-analysis-with-d3.markdown

 categories:
 ---

-D3 is best known for the polished interactive visualizations it powers.
+D3 is best known for [polished interactive visualizations](http://d3js.org/).
 With its rich API however, it is also an excellent tool for acquiring and, with a bit of work, exploring, data.
+This post will walkthrough scraping and plotting different dimensions of .
 Using the history of the Oscars as an example, this post will walk through scraping and plo.

 #### Scraping data